my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 - **En dash (–)** The champion of the hour.
 This is the little guy – or gal – you need for **number ranges**.
 So called because it’s the length of a lower-case ‘n’.

   - Function: The en dash is used to represent a span or range of numbers, dates, or time.
-There should be no space between the en dash and the adjacent material.
+There should be N**O space** between the en dash and the adjacent material.
 E.g.,

     > The 2010⁠–⁠2011 season was our best yet.
     >